-We are all members of the Volgenau School of Information Technology and Engineering and have research interests that, in various ways and to various degrees, can be said to be relevant areas of study in technology and engineering.
+We are all members of the Volgenau School of Engineering [formerly the Volgenau School of Information Technology and Engineering] and have research interests that, in various ways and to various degrees, can be said to be relevant areas of study in technology and engineering.
 But we have all had backgrounds in various areas of the sciences and mathematics.
-You already know this because of the courses you have been required to take in order to be admitted to our SEOR and other IT doctoral programs.
+You already know this because of the courses you have been required to take in order to be admitted to our engineering doctoral programs at GMU.
 In addition, members of your faculty may in the past have performed, and may still be performing, research on matters in relevant areas of science and mathematics.
-These things being evident, some natural questions are: how does science compare with technology and engineering?, and, how do the methods of science compare with methods in technology and engineering?
+These things being evident, some natural questions are: how does science compare with technology and engineering?
+And, how do the methods of science compare with methods in technology and engineering?